josegarciav/Publications/README.md

 # Publications
-Repo of academic material I have worked on throughout my career.
+In this repo, you will find some of the publications that I have done during my career.